kveperedo/astro-portfolio/src/content/portfolio/info.md

                 ],
             details:
                 [
-                    'Lead and mentor a team of software engineers in the design, development, and maintenance of features and optimizations for the Lexagle platform', 'Facilitate all aspects of sprint ceremonies, ensuring seamless coordination and communication within the team.
-Manage sprint planning, review, retrospective, and daily stand-up meetings to enhance efficiency and collaboration throughout the development process', 'Conduct regular code reviews, provide constructive feedback, and enforce coding standards to maintain code quality and foster a collaborative and learning-oriented team environment', 'Spearhead the enhancement of the Lexagle design system library, aligning it with the brand identity and ensuring its seamless integration across the entire platform', ],
+                    'Lead and mentor a team of software engineers, providing guidance on best coding practices, architecture, and development methodologies to ensure high-quality software delivery', 'Facilitate and oversee all aspects of Agile sprint ceremonies, including sprint planning, daily stand-ups, reviews, and retrospectives, to ensure seamless coordination and team productivity', 'Conduct in-depth code reviews to enforce best practices, maintainability, and performance optimization while fostering a culture of learning and continuous improvement', 'Spearhead the enhancement and standardization of the Lexagle design system library, ensuring a consistent UI/UX across all platform components while aligning with brand identity and accessibility standards', ],
         },
         {